InceLab/BrainMap/ReadMe.md

 and allows easy electrode corregistration.

 The GUI accepts file segmentation in ".nii" format and creats electrodes for corregistration.
-We have provdied an example brain .nii file and electrode .mat file (in a zip-file)
+We have provdied an example brain .nii file and electrode .mat file (in a zip-file).

-A user manual, and demo videos have been provided
+A user manual, and demo videos have been provided.

+When running BrainMap after setup, if the following error is encountered :
+["src.java.checkboxtree.FileLoadTree.FileLoadTree" fails the test] Please install Java JRE following this link: https://www.thecoderworld.com/how-to-install-java-jre-on-windows-11/ Restart computer and run brainmap setup again.

-for more information/code please email:peasman@uh.edu
+For more information/code please email:itasnim@uh.edu